 For fully static pages calling enableLinkTracking once is enough, because each call adds listeners only for those links, which are currently present in the HTML document.
-So if you add new links to the document and you want to track them, you have to call enableLinkTracking each time that happens.
+So if you add new links to the document and you want to track them, you have to call enableLinkTracking multiple times.